 - Critical thinking: The freedom to make decisions and mistakes during play does develop critical thinking.
 Playing allows the unlimited use of imagination which culminates into greater creativity.

 - Intelligence development: The higher cognitive processing area of the brain benefits most while playing.
 The activity of playing for a longer duration can increase the ability to focus.
-It can be helpful for other long-term tasks that need focussing.
+It can be helpful for other long-term tasks that need focusing.
 Thus, playing at the playgrounds of Houston can make your child intelligent!